sage-develop/why/lc_decision_diag_seller_pre_shipment_extra.md

   - Allows middleman to maintain control over supplier relationship
   - Enables customization of terms for supplier LC

-### Export Credit Refinancing (ECR)
+### Export Credit Refinancing Pre Ship

-- **Product Type**: A government-subsidized financing for sellers (Pre-shipment)
+- **Product Type**: A government-subsidized financing for sellers/exporters to produce goods before shipping (Pre-shipment)
 - **How It Works**:
-  - Central bank/export agency provides cheap funds to commercial banks
+  - Central bank provides low interest rate loans to companies that export "local content" via local banks
-  - Commercial banks pass on cheaper rates to sellers
+  - Commercial banks pass on cheaper rates to sellers/exporters
+  - Financing is backed by export orders
-  - "Government helps banks so banks help sellers"
+  - "Government helps banks so banks help sellers/exporters"
 - **Use When**:
   - Government export credit program is available
   - Seller wants to expand exports but concerned about financing costs
   - Seller wants to reduce interest rates to make export deal viable
+  - Need financing to produce goods before shipping
 - **Benefits**:
-  - Cheaper credit for sellers compared to standard rates
+  - Cheaper credit for sellers/exporters compared to standard rates
   - Government backing reduces financing costs
   - Supports export expansion and competitiveness
+  - Local government policy/scheme to encourage/grow local companies to export
+- **Decision Points**:
-- **Decision Point**: Check if both government program availability and seller's expansion/cost concerns align
+  - Step 1: Check if government Export Credit Refinancing program is available for the transaction
+  - Step 2: If available, check if client wants to use the program despite eligibility and paperwork requirements